 I have a friend who often daydreams.
-I said to him one day; “Hey, I’m talking to you, what are you thinking about over there?”
+I said to him one day, “Hey, I’m talking to you.
+What are you thinking about over there?”
 He grinned and said.
 “I’m just doing what I always do.
 I am running through all those wonderful shots I made on the driving range yesterday because I know I won’t be as good on the golf course.”
 I knew just what he meant.
-It’s one of the oldest debates in golfing circles, the driving range vs the golf course.
+It’s one of the oldest debates in golfing circles, driving range vs golf course.

 The most common concern is that which my friend raised.
 We all seem to be better on the driving range than on the golf course.
-It’s frustrating, isn’t it?
+It’s frustrating.
 Every golf coach has seen endless numbers of clients who come begging to be taught the secret of how to take those skills from the driving range to the golf course.